AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 Some series types can be shown on a chart simultaneously, and some cannot.
 There are chart types that can be only single-series and chart types that can be multi-series.
 Some series can have both horizontal and vertical orientation.
 Some  can be drawn in 3D.

-However, despite all the differences, many settings are configured in the same way for of all series types, and this article is a brief overview of such settings.
+However, despite all the differences, many settings are configured in the same way for all series types, and this article is a brief overview of such settings.
 There are also links to articles where each of the features is explained in more detail.

-Alternative sources of the information about general settings are the {api:anychart.core.SeriesBase}methods of the 'anychart' class{api} in our API.
+The {api:anychart.core.SeriesBase}methods of the 'anychart' class{api} in our API are the alternative source of information about general settings.

-To learn about the unique settings of a series type, see the article about that type.
-For example, to find out what visual settings are available for the Area series, you should read the [Area Chart](Area_Chart) article.
+To learn about the settings that are specific to a certain series type, see the article about that type.
+For example, to find out what appearance settings are available for the Area series, you should read the [Area Chart](Area_Chart) article.

 ## Data

 To learn how to prepare your data for using it in AnyChart, see this article: [Working with Data](../Working_with_Data).

-## Visual Settings
+## Appearance Settings

 You can configure some visual settings of your chart: for example, stroke and fill color, fill or hatch fill pattern, and so on.
 For different chart types different settings are available.

 More information can be found in the [Appearance Settings](../Appearance_Settings) article and articles about particular chart types.

-In the following sample, there is a chart with an area series and two line series.
-In all series stroke, hover stroke, and select stroke are configured, and in the area series, in addition to that, fill, hover fill, and select fill are set:
+In the following sample, there is a chart with an Area series and two Line series.
+In all series stroke, hover stroke, and select stroke are configured, and in the Area series, in addition to that, fill, hover fill, select fill, and hatch fill are set:

 ```
+// create the first series (area)
+var series1 = chart.area(seriesData_1);

 // configure the visual settings of the first series
 series1.fill("#04B4AE", 0.3);
 series1.hoverFill("#04B4AE", 0.5);